 Medication may also be given to support the heart function and remove extra fluid from the lungs or other body tissues.

 To help prevent viral or bacterial infections, practice good hygiene.
-For example, have your child wash her hands regularly.
+For example, have your child wash their hands regularly.

 American Heart Association

 Myocarditis.
 Seattle Children's Hospital website.
 Available at: http://www.seattle... .
 Accessed June 20, 2013.

 Myocarditis.Children's Hospital of Philadelphia website.
 Available at: http://www.chop.ed... .
 Updated June 2010.
 Accessed June 20, 2013.

 Myocarditis.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed/what.php .
 Updated March 6, 2013.
 Accessed June 20, 2013.